davidgasquez/handbook/Asynchronous Communications.md

 	2. A deadline.
 When do you need a response by?
 How urgent is it?
 Which task is being blocked right now?
 	3. Links, images, and as much supporting material as possible that will help illustrate your thoughts.
 	4. A concrete need.
 What do you want to get out of the communication?
 Approval on a task?
 An asset of some kind?
 Be clear.
+- Beware of the (cultural) Power Distance Index.
+The lower the PDI, the more direct communications are preferred; the higher, the more diplomatic the communications are preferred.

 ## Resources